spenibus/obs-overlay-html-js/readme.txt

 ************************************************************************** Setup
-Create the two following files in "user/": style.css config.html
+Create the two following file in "user/": config.html
-These two files are the bare minimum required to make it work.
+These is the bare minimum required to make it work.
 You can use the files from "user-example/" to get started.